 Tip #4: Do not overlook the benefits of naps.

 If the child is resting too much during the day, he will give parents a hard time going to bed at night.
 If, on the contrary, a nap has been skipped or shortened, he will end up being exhausted at the end of the day and lack reassurance.
 Sleep deprivation during daytime leads to more frequent night awakenings and early rising.
 It is a myth that a child that sleeps less during the day will sleep more during the night.

 All existing sleep coaching methods are successful when parents understand that it takes time to change sleep associations.
 They have to stick to their decisions, no matter what.
 Throughout his life, a child will test the parents’ limits, patience, and consistency.
 His sleep learning is no exception to this rule.
 Therefore, sleep coaching will only be successful if both parents are 100% consistent and involved in the process.
 As Johann Wolfgang von Goethe once said: “Thinking is easy, acting is difficult, and to put one’s thoughts into action is the most difficult thing in the world.”

 In general, if the child was sleeping well before the holidays, it could take about 1 to 3 nights to see him sleep through the night again, and about 5 to 7 days for the naps, provided that the parents remain consistent in their approach and the child is healthy.
 They can no longer let the child believe that they will grant any other special permissions.
 However, if the holidays have made it possible to worsen existing sleep issues, parents could face much longer periods of sleep deprivation.

-If you would like to get more information on how to improve the quality and/or the quantity of your child’s sleep (and yours at the same time), do not hesitate to schedule a 15-minute preliminary consultation.
-It is a totally FREE & NON-BINDING offer!
+If you would like to get more information on how to improve the quality and the quantity of your child’s sleep, schedule your first free consultation now!
+It is a free and non-binding offer.